minhajsf/Plan-it/README.md

    ```
    git clone <repository_url>
    ```
-2. **Create your virtual environment:** Set up your virtual environment (venv) using 'requirements.txt' as your dependency
+2. **Create your virtual environment:** Set up your virtual environment (venv) using 'requirements.txt' as your dependency:
    ```
    python -m venv .venv
    ```